PearlCoastal/DecisionTree-SVM_comparison/README.md

 ## Split the dataset into training set and test set

 - using 'species', 'island', 'culmen_length_mm', 'culmen_depth_mm', 'flipper_length_mm', 'body_mass_g' as training feature
-- using 'sex' as label
+- using 'sex' as target

 Seperate dataset into training and test set as train size as 8/10 and test size as 2/10.